List of non-video game media featuring Mario: The Super Mario Bros. Movie (2023)

 The Super Mario Bros.
 Movie is a 2023 animated film adaptation of the franchise, produced by Illumination and Nintendo and distributed by Universal Pictures.
 It is co-produced by Nintendo fellow and series' creator Shigeru Miyamoto and Illumination founder and CEO Chris Meledandri.
 The film stars the voices of Chris Pratt as Mario, Anya Taylor-Joy as Peach, Charlie Day as Luigi, Jack Black as Bowser, Keegan-Michael Key as Toad, Seth Rogen as Donkey Kong, Fred Armisen as Cranky Kong, Kevin Michael Richardson as Kamek and Sebastian Maniscalco as Foreman Spike; longtime Mario voice actor Charles Martinet features in a series of cameos.
 In January 2020, Nintendo's President Shuntaro Furukawa stated that the film is "moving along smoothly" with the film aiming for release in 2023.
 Furukawa stated that Nintendo would own the rights to the film, and both Nintendo and Universal would fund the production of the film.
 Meledandri called the film a "priority" for the Illumination animation studio.

 The film features an origin story for the brothers Mario and Luigi, Italian-American plumbers who are transported to an alternate world and become entangled in a battle between the Mushroom Kingdom, led by Princess Peach, and the Koopas, led by Bowser.

 After the critical and commercial failure of the live-action film Super Mario Bros.
 (1993), Nintendo became reluctant to license its intellectual properties for film adaptations.
 Mario creator Shigeru Miyamoto became interested in developing another film, and through Nintendo's work with Universal Destinations & Experiences to create Super Nintendo World, he met with Illumination founder and CEO Chris Meledandri.
 By 2016, the two were discussing a Mario film and, in January 2018, Nintendo announced that it would collaborate with Illumination and Universal to produce it.
 Production was underway by 2020, and the cast was announced in September 2021.

 The Super Mario Bros.
 Movie was released in the United States on April 5, 2023.
 The film received mixed reviews from critics, though audience reception was more positive.
 The film has grossed over $1.360 billion worldwide, setting multiple box-office records, including the biggest worldwide opening weekend for an animated film and the highest-grossing film based on a video game.
-It also became the second highest-grossing film of 2023 and the fourth-highest-grossing animated film.
+It also became the second highest-grossing film of 2023 and the sixth-highest-grossing animated film of all time.